 You can sell any kind of product with WooCommerce.
 Whether they are physical goods (products that require shipping), digital downloads (ebooks, software, digital art), or even subscriptions.

 - How do I change my WooCommerce store name?

 You can change your store name by visiting Settings » General page in the WordPress admin area.
 Simply change the title to whatever you want to call your store.

 - Can I create an app for my WooCommerce store?

-Appmaker, the zero code app builder, will help you with setting up your Android and iOS app.
+Appmaker, the simple mobile app builder for woocommerce, will help you easily convert WoocCommerce to mobile app by setting up your Android and iOS app.
 Installation and configuration of the WooCommerce Appmaker plugin are the initial steps for creating your app.

 - How can I get WooCommerce support?

 Since WooCommerce is free software, there is limited WooCommerce support available through WordPress community forums as well as the official WooCommerce website.

 Already a WooCommerce store owner?
 Build a Mobile App to Win More Customers

 Appmaker specialises in Quality and Performance guaranteed, E-Commerce Android/iOS Apps for E-Commerce Businesses.
 Get in touch